-Homepage Best Practices: 20 Things to Add to Your Homepage Design (and 5 things to remove)
+Homepage Best Practices: 20 Things to Add to Your Homepage Design (plus an AI prompt for auditing)

 By Andy Crestodina